Kaiser784/Web-sec-challenges/README.md

  ```
 You guys can update what you want to do for this week in the README file and when its complete either strike it out or put a tick mark next to it.
 **Don't forget** to update this file **weekly** for others to know the progress.

+## Goals for the week
+- [ ] Finish the playlist sent in the whatsapp group.
+- [ ] Setting up the login page.
+- [ ] Adding a Register form.